Finding better ways to provide the materials the world needs

 We are long-term partners of The Clontarf Foundation, which works to improve the education, discipline, life skills, self-esteem and employment prospects of young Aboriginal and Torres Strait Islander youth.
 Foundation graduates can join our business via apprenticeships, traineeships and university scholarships.

-In 2005, the Iron Ore Company of Canada (IOC) sold part of the local railway for $1 to a collective of three Indigenous communities who live in the area: the Innu of Uashat Mak Mani-Utenam and Matimekush-Lac John, and the Naskapi Nation of Kawawachikamach.
+In 2005, the Iron Ore Company of Canada (IOC) sold part of the local railway for $1 to a collective of 3 Indigenous communities who live in the area: the Innu of Uashat Mak Mani-Utenam and Matimekush-Lac John, and the Naskapi Nation of Kawawachikamach.
 Since then, the service from Sept-Îles to Schefferville in Quebec, Canada, has brought employment and economic activity.
 Today, 98% of Tshiuetin Rail’s workforce is from Schefferville and Sept-Îles, and the railway provides job opportunities for young people too.

-To help identify and protect culturally significant areas, in 2018 we partnered with the USDA Forest Service (USFS) to establish a Tribal Monitoring programme.
-The first of its kind in the United States, the programme trains and employs tribal members to work as part of specialised teams that identify and record important Native American sites and artifacts.
+To help identify and protect culturally significant areas, in 2018 we partnered with the USDA Forest Service (USFS) to establish a Tribal Monitoring program.
+The first of its kind in the United States, the program trains and employs tribal members to work as part of specialised teams that identify and record important Native American sites and artifacts.
 Tribal Monitors provide a unique perspective and traditional ecological knowledge alongside archaeological insights.

 Established in 2012 to support local businesses, CARA is a partnership between QMM, the Integrated Pole of Growth project, Chamber of Commerce and Industry of Fort Dauphin and the Association for the Promotion of Entrepreneurship.
 Its work includes providing finance, marketing and training to micro, small and medium-sized businesses and has, since inception, trained more than 4,500 people and supported around 200 businesses.